Our Staff

 Policy Director

 Molly was raised on a third generation family farm in Elkhart, Illinois, and has always felt a strong connection to agriculture and the land, and also to travel and art.
 Growing up she was part of her local 4-H and FFA chapters.
 She holds a Bachelor’s Degree in Spanish Education from Illinois State University, and a Master’s Degree in Communications from Purdue.
-In her spare time, you can find her in the kitchen testing out new recipes, dabbling with watercolors, and playing with her five backyard chickens.
+In her spare time, you can find her chasing after two kiddos, dabbling with watercolors, and trying to keep up with her garden.

 Melissa Frueh